 Artistically, Leia is attracted to the lyrical and fantastic, whether it is found in a classical text or street performance.
 She delights in making the quotidian magical and the seemingly-unachievable a reality.

-Her belief in community is rooted in the necessity of diversity.
+Her desire for community is rooted in the necessity of diversity.

-Her expressions of creativity reject egotistical independent creation.
+Her expressions of creativity stem from multi-voiced processes.

-Her experience in the arts demands the acknowledgement that access to artistic conversation and opportunities for creative expression are basic human rights.
+Her experience in the arts demands acknowledgement that access to opportunities for creative expression and artistic conversation are human rights.

-Her understanding of being an artist by profession embraces the social responsibility of recognizing the practical implications and influence of art.
+Her concept of being an artist by profession embraces the social responsibility of recognizing the practical implications and influence of art.